ahippman/FirstRepo/README.md

 3) Push

 I wonder what happens if I commit, then change and save and Then commit again and push only in the end.... hhhhmmmmm

+Alright now we try it! -> safe and commit